-Where well-designed user experience is expected to create delight in a commercial context, it can create a much wider range of emotional and intellectual responses in an artistic context.
+Where well-designed user experience is intended to create delight in a commercial context, it can provoke a much wider range of emotional and intellectual responses in an artistic context.

 Let’s consider user experience design as a wholistic term that can be applied to the design of both commercial and artistic experiences that involve some form of interface.

 Compare the potential driving forces behind UX for commercial purpose vs. those for artistic endeavour.

 If anything, artistic user experience design has more chance of creating delight; it can address whimsical, comedic, bizarre or otherwise engaging non-commercial themes as it is not driven by business objectives.
 However, delight is not always the response that an artist seeks to provoke.
 Artistic user experience may reasonably provoke a whole range of responses from shock to shame, anxiety to antipathy etc.

 In the world of commercial UX, design is underpinned by substantive if not exhaustive research used to develop, evaluate and validate design strategy and implementation.
 UX research thinking identifies the shifting nature of research activity as a trajectory from formative to summative.

 Research cannot be all things at all times, it has a role to play at a given point in a project cycle.
 Artists would do well to consider how and when they can use research in their projects.
 For example, thematic exploration at the formative stage of a project to user testing towards a final exhibition / installation.

 The designer is not the user, the artist is not the audience.